Resolving last-click discrepancies

 There are a few things you can do to minimize discrepancies.
 First, make sure that you're looking at the same scope:

-Keep in mind that some discrepancies will be a result of the different methods to compute last click.
+Keep in mind that some discrepancies will be a result of the different methods of computing last click.

 Criteo uses UTM parameters to identify the last-click channel and attributes a conversion to the most recent Criteo ad clicked among all channels with a UTM.